ISpy and Raspberry PI: Installing the open source Agent DVR

 Scroll down the popup window to select “Configuration” -> “Settings”:

-In the next window, please select the dropdown menu with “General” label to switch to Local Server:
+In the next window, please select the dropdown menu with the “General” label to switch to Local Server:

 Here you will be able to enter your username and password to access the iSpy Agent DVR: